OpenSourceEconomics/respy/doc/source/details.rst

       howpublished = {\href{http://respy.readthedocs.io}{http://respy.readthedocs.io}},
     }

-If you are unsure about which version of **respy** you are using run:
+If you are unsure about which version of ``respy`` you are using, simply run:

 .. code-block:: bash